open/close all folders

 - Bi the Way: Implied in Episode 17.Mikayla: Seriously Shay, just commit to the dick!

-- Covert Pervert: Shay just isn't as outwardly lustful as the other girls in this show, but it's still evident from evidence gathered in Episode 17 (see above) and, in Episode 65, a poster on her bedroom wall says "Hot Pussy".
+- Covert Pervert: Shay just isn't as outwardly lustful as the other girls in this show, but it's still obvious from the evidence gathered; we get hints of bisexuality and one-night stands in Episode 17 (see above) and, in Episode 65, a poster on her bedroom wall says "Hot Pussy".

 - Deadpan Snarker